minima-global/minidocs/docs/userguides/usingyournode/terminal_commands.md

 *txnstate id:multisig port:1 value:"string"*
 </details>

-## Mega MMR transactions
+## External wallet transactions

-The following commands are available for nodes using the `-megammr` startup parameter (from v1.0.41).
+These are available from v1.0.41 onwards.

+The following commands allow you to construct, sign (online or offline) and post transactions on behalf of specific wallets that are separate from the node's own wallet.

-The following commands can be used alongside the `keys action:genkey` OR `keys action:genkey phrase:"MY SEED PHRASE"` command which generate a new private/public key pair and wallet address from a random or given seed phrase that is independent from the node itself.
+They should be used alongside the `keys action:genkey` OR `keys action:genkey phrase:"MY SEED PHRASE"` command which generate a new private/public key pair and wallet address from a random or given seed phrase that is independent from the node itself.

+Note that `createfrom` requires a [Mega MMR node](/docs/runanode/meganode).

 <details>
 <summary><strong>sendfrom </strong><br></br> Send Minima or Tokens from a certain address with a given private key.</summary>